-In an earlier post about the parts of a book, I briefly discussed the title page:
+In an earlier post about the parts of a book, I briefly discussed the book title page:

-Title page—Announces the title, subtitle, author and publisher of the book.
+Title page—Announces the title, subtitle, author, and publisher of the book.
 Other information that may be found on the title page can include the publisher’s location, the year of publication, or descriptive text about the book.
-Illustrations are also common on title pages.
+Illustrations are also sometimes included on title pages.

-But title pages are more than a dry listing of facts.
-They are commonly the most decorative display page in a book, and are often used as the only location really suitable for expressions of design and graphics, since the rest of the book is devoted to transmitting the thoughts of the author.
+But the book title page is more than just a dry listing of facts.
+They are often times the most decorative display page in a book, and can be the only location really suitable for expressions of design and graphics, since the rest of the book is devoted to text that transmits the thoughts of the author.

-Some consider the title page one of the least important parts of the frontmatter.
+Some consider the book title page one of the least important parts of the front matter.
 This may be because the first printed books did not have title pages.
 Typically, the text would begin on the first page, and books were identified by their first words, rather than by a separate title.

-Here are elements that are found on the title page:
+Here are the elements that are usually found on the book title page:

 - Full title of the book